-Tra Que organic vegetable village is an island village between old town Hoi An and the beaches that is famous for producing super high quality organic vegetables and spices using traditional farming methods.
+Tra Que Organic Vegetable Village is an island village between the old town of Hoi An and the beaches that is famous for producing super high-quality organic vegetables and spices using traditional farming methods.

-Interestingly the farmers don’t use any fertilizers or chemicals, instead they only use a type of algae that can only be found in the lagoons on the island apparently.
+Interestingly the farmers don’t use any fertilisers or chemicals, instead, they only use a type of algae that can only be found in the lagoons on the island apparently.

 An Banh Beach: